 How many sessions will I have?

 Group sessions last an hour and a half and individual sessions are 50 minutes.
-Your live sessions are conducted on the same day and at the same time each week.

 What does the online Gambling Recovery Course look like?